Vincent Woods

 Vincent Woods (born 1960) is an Irish poet and playwright.

-His life
+Early life and education

+Vincent Woods was born in 1962 in County Leitrim.

+Career

-Woods was born in County Leitrim.
-He studied Journalism at the College of Commerce, Rathmines.
-Woods lived in the United States, New Zealand, and Australia and worked as a journalist with RTÉ, hosting The Arts Show on RTÉ Radio 1 until 1989, and then Arts Tonight.
-Woods' radio play, The Leitrim Hotel, won the P. J. O'Connor Award for radio drama, and he also won the Stewart Parker Award for Drama in 1993.
+Woods lived in the United States, New Zealand, and Australia, and worked as a journalist with RTÉ, hosting The Arts Show on RTÉ Radio 1 until 1989, and then Arts Tonight.

-His works
+Works

 His poetry collections include Lives and Miracles and The Colour of Language.
 Woods is a member of Aosdána.
 His playwriting credits include A Cry from Heaven, At the Black Pig's Dyke, John Hughdy and Tom John, and Song of the Yellow Bittern.

 He wrote songs for Irish singer Mary McPartlan for her album Petticoat Loose.
-The songs are "Sanctuary", "Kiss the Moon" and "Petticoat Loose."
+The songs are "Sanctuary", "Kiss the Moon" and "Petticoat Loose".